 When two or more teens ride together in the car, the risk of a fatal crash can double or even triple.
 Alabama follows the Graduated Driver’s License Law, which restricts teen drivers from having more than one non-family member in the car with them for the first six months after getting their license.
 Enforcing this law at home will ensure than your teen isn’t distracted by friends behind the wheel.

-15 percent of drivers aged 15-19 who were killed in fatal crashed had a Blood Alcohol Content (BAC) of .08 or higher.
+In 2019, 20% of male drivers aged 15–20 years and 14% of female drivers aged 15–20 years involved in fatal crashes had been drinking prior to the crash**.
 Remind your teen that drinking and driving is never okay, and poses serious legal and potentially lethal consequences.

-The risk of a fatal crash at night can be three times higher for teens than for adults.
+Night driving is more dangerous because of limited visibility, fatigue, and impaired drivers on the road.
+This is especially a risky time for teens***.
 Make sure your teen gets plenty of practice driving at night when they still have their permit and a trusted adult like you in the car.

 Remember that children and teens learn by example.
 Modeling good behavior behind the wheel will teach your child what is and what isn’t acceptable.
 Additionally, creating a contract or pledge for you and your teen to sign will set clear guidelines for your expectations.
 Use this contract to address consequences for speeding, texting, drinking or having too many passengers in the car.